 Perovskite solar cells have attracted significant attention in the last few years due to the unparalleled improvements in efficiency.
 However, the understanding of the device physics is still limited.
 We use a combination of experimental and theoretical techniques to shed light on their workings.

 In a recently published paper , we showed that the main losses in the perovskite solar cells studied occur at the interfaces between the perovskite and the charge transport layers, ruling out the scenario of strong bulk trap-assisted recombination in the perovskite.
 We observe direct correlation between the density of traps, the density of mobile ionic defects, and the degree of hysteresis in perovskite solar cells.

 Organic solar cells

 The organic materials used in organic solar cells are conjugated.
 This makes them semiconducting.
-Organic solar cells potentially have many advantages over their inorganic counterparts―such as cheaper manufacturing, and being flexible and lightweight―but to date their efficiency has still been much less than inorganic solar cells.
-However, in a recent paper , we have shown that there is no fundamental reason why this should be so: organic solar cells can be as efficient as inorganic ones and that a doubling of the efficiency is possible, taking them into the 20%-efficiency realm (comparable to silicon solar cells).
+Organic solar cells potentially have many advantages over their inorganic counterparts―such as cheaper manufacturing, and being flexible and lightweight―but their efficiency has still been much less than inorganic solar cells.
+Recent developments in the field make organic solar cell still promising with record efficiencies of 15.7% for single junction and 17.3% for multijunction cells.